IanFinlayson/exploring-cs/chapter01.md

 machine (© Karoly Lorentey, Wikimedia Commons, CC BY 2.0)](images/analytical.png)

 Babbage worked with Ada Lovelace, who was incidentally the daughter of the poet Lord Byron.
 She worked on translating algorithms so that they could be executed by the analytical engine.
 The first of these was a program to compute the Bernoulli numbers.
 This was the first published computer program.
-A **program** is an algorithm that is written specifically for a computer to execute.
-Unlike Babbage and others, Ada believed the analytical engine to be capable of going beyond number crunching, including speculating that the engine could be used to create music.
+A **program** is an algorithm or collection of algorithms that is written specifically for a computer to execute.
+Unlike Babbage and others at the time, Lovelace believed the analytical engine to be capable of going beyond number crunching, including speculating that the engine could be used to create music.

 ![Left: Charles Babbage.
 Right: Ada Lovelace.](images/babbageada.jpg)